Skip to main content

 1. Park Forklift Properly

-Operators must ensure they park the forklifts in their designated areas after their shifts.
+Operators must park the forklifts in their designated areas after their shifts.
 Employers are responsible for allocating proper parking areas that do not obstruct pathways or entrances/exits.
 Before switching off the forklift in the parking area, operators must lower the forks and apply brakes.

 How to Improve Forklift Safety at Workplace?